 I need deployment context before I touch production.

-A normal request hides a public action.
+A normal request hides authority to act.

 Raw chat log